bandprotocol/bandchain-docs/docs/develop/04-custom-scripts/02-oracle-script/02-tutorial.md

-# Creating an Oracle Script
+# Creating an Data Script

-In this section, we will take a look at how to create an oracle script.
+In this section, we will take a look at how to create a data script.

 ## Prerequisites